Printmaking I, Art 236, Ruthann Godollei

+No experience necessary, suitable for first year students, everyone welcome.
 A hands-on introduction to original printmaking in the media of relief, intaglio, lithography and handset type.
-Included are discussions of esthetics, the impact of printed imagery on our society, printmaking practices from around the world and field trips to local art collections.
+Included are discussions of esthetics, the impact of printed imagery on society, political prints, printmaking practices from around the world and field trips to local art collections.
 Emphasis is on personal expression and appropriate techniques for the content.
+Learn how to operate one hundred twenty year old printing presses of the steampunk heyday or print from hand-quarried lithographic stones.
 Students edition one print at the end of the semester to trade in a portfolio with classmates.
-Note: Printmaking classes will be held in the Lampert Bldg., 3rd Floor North in 2013.
+Class meets in Art 214, aka Printland, 2nd Floor Northwest corner of the lovely new Studio Art Building.

 All rights reserved by the artists.